 Specificity | Lists multiple specific concrete actions: 'Test web applications with screen readers', names specific tools (VoiceOver, NVDA, JAWS), and mentions validating compatibility, debugging accessibility issues, and ensuring assistive technology support. | 3 / 3 |

-Completeness | Clearly answers both what ('Test web applications with screen readers including VoiceOver, NVDA, and JAWS') and when ('Use when validating screen reader compatibility, debugging accessibility issues, or ensuring assistive technology support') with explicit trigger guidance. | 3 / 3 |
+Completeness | Clearly answers both 'what' (test web applications with screen readers including VoiceOver, NVDA, and JAWS) and 'when' (validating screen reader compatibility, debugging accessibility issues, ensuring assistive technology support) with an explicit 'Use when' clause. | 3 / 3 |

 Trigger Term Quality | Includes strong natural keywords users would say: 'screen readers', 'VoiceOver', 'NVDA', 'JAWS', 'accessibility issues', 'assistive technology', 'screen reader compatibility'.
 These cover the major terms a user would naturally use when needing this skill. | 3 / 3 |

-Distinctiveness Conflict Risk | Occupies a clear niche focused specifically on screen reader testing for web applications, naming specific tools (VoiceOver, NVDA, JAWS).
-This is distinct from general accessibility skills or general web testing skills, making conflicts unlikely. | 3 / 3 |
+Distinctiveness Conflict Risk | Highly distinctive niche focused specifically on screen reader testing with named tools (VoiceOver, NVDA, JAWS).
+Unlikely to conflict with general accessibility skills or general testing skills due to the specific screen reader focus. | 3 / 3 |

 Total | 12 / 12 Passed |